This document defines the binary format for the AST defined in the

 spec needs to make a backwards-compatible spec change to split core:version

-.)(See Instance Definitions in the explainer.)
+and fix layer to forever be 0x0.)(See Instance Definitions in the explainer.)

 core:instance ::= ie:<core:instanceexpr> => (instance ie)